My Approach to Helping

 How My Own Struggles Made Me a Better Therapist

 I do believe walking through our own personal fire can help us relate and empathize in meaningful ways.
 I am mindful, though, of my own biases and countertransference.
 And even if we didn't share the same experience it is likely that we share similar feelings and emotions attached to those experiences.
 Being truly "heard" and "seen" can be profoundly healing in and of itself.
 At the time of this writing, my actual chronological time as a therapist is relatively short, but the amount of life lived and experiences had is more than enough to help you navigate your challenges.
+Ever seen the movie, Slumdog Millionaire?
+How he went through some truly gnarly life experiences, but then wound up on the gameshow "Who Wants to Be a Millionaire" and was able to use all of those awful experiences to inform his answers and he won?
+For me, it's like that.
+SO worth it.

 Why Going to Therapy Does Not Mean You are Weak or Flawed